wryandginger/headless-HERE-TTN/README.md

 ```
 7. To be safe, make sure you have a ttn and here folder inside /config/www on your Home Assistant installation.
 8. Reboot your server and the ttnhere.sh script should collect the Traffic and Weather data every 5 minutes.

+# Home Assistant Tips:
+- Consider using a USB switch like the [Sonoff ZB Micro](https://www.amazon.com/SONOFF-ZBMicro-Zigbee-Switch-1-Pack/dp/B0CR1FTWT8/) to turn off power to the SDR between cycles.
+- A cooler SDR lasts longer and tunes in faster.
+- Use the Filesize integration to monitor the here.gif file (here.gif is the last file uploaded in a cycle).
+Turn on the disabled "Last Updated" diagnostic sensor.
+- Make an automation that is triggered when sensor.here_gif_size changes.
+Turn off the switch for the SDR for 3 minutes, then turn it back on.